oh-facts/cpu_raytracer/README.md

-I will update this properly later.

-## cpu ray tracer

-This will be a voxel ray tracer I think.
-Software rendered.
-I will first make my 2d game with it to develop the renderer a bit.
-Then I will try voxel rendering with it.
+I know what the title says but that is too ambitious of a project.
+I lack both the skill and the time.

+## Software Rasterizer

-It is possible that I hardware render w/ compute shaders in the future.
-Currently, I render to a surface and then blit it to the window's surface.
-I use sdl2 for the platform layer.
+I render to a pixel buffer and then blit it to the window's surface.
+I use sdl2 for the platform layer and miniaudio for audio.
+I don't rasterize yet.
+I am a deceitful cheat, among other things.

+I am using it to make a game for the Acerola Game Jam.

 ## compile